-Energy savings and peak demand reductions per unit are presented in Table 62 through Table 63 for the five-story and ten-story mixed use new construction prototypes, respectively.
-The per-unit energy savings figures do not account for naturally occurring market adoption or compliance rates.
-Per-unit savings for the first year are expected to range from 2 to 30 kWh/yr depending upon climate zone.
-Demand reductions/increases are expected to range between 0.001 kW and 0.009 kW depending on climate zone.
+Energy savings and peak demand reduction per unit are presented in Table 66 through Table 67 for the five-story and ten-story mixed use new construction prototypes, respectively.
+Per-unit savings for the first year are expected to range from 4 to 92 kWh/yr and 0 to 1 therms/yr depending upon climate zone.
+Demand reduction/increase is expected to range between 0.001 kW and 0.021 kW depending on climate zone.